 Back to Stories & News

-Updated May 25, 2023 – Histiocytic sarcoma (HS) is an uncommon but aggressive cancer in dogs.
-Histiocytes are a type of white blood cell that reside within the tissues of almost every organ in the body and are an important part of the immune system.
+Histiocytic sarcoma is an aggressive cancer in dogs.
+Histiocytes are a type of white blood cell that reside within the tissues of almost every organ in the body and are an essential part of the immune system.
 They help get rid of invading pathogens and stimulate other cells of the immune system.

 Histiocytic sarcomas develop when these specialized white blood cells begin dividing uncontrollably.
-Because white blood cells are found in many different tissues, HS can arise almost anywhere and spread quickly.
+White blood cells in many tissues allow HS to arise almost anywhere and spread quickly.

 Risk Factors and Dog Demographics

-Histiocytic sarcoma was first described in Bernese mountain dogs in the late 1970s, but it has now been noted in many other breeds, including:
+In the late 1970s, researchers first described histiocytic sarcoma in Bernese mountain dogs, but it has now appeared in many other breeds, including:

 • Flat-coated retrievers